 Refractory depression is a serious condition that can be difficult to treat.
 Sometimes doctors recommend a combination of medication and therapy to help people manage their symptoms.
 Psychiatrists will evaluate your medical history, current treatments, and other conditions to devise the best treatment plan for you.

 While looking for the best therapy option, you must find an expert to work with.
 A therapist can help you understand your depression and work on coping skills.
 If you are struggling with this depression, know that you are not alone.
+You can get help from various sources online.

 If you want more guidance and tips on how to treat or what to expect from therapy, be sure to contact Therapy Mantra.
 The team of experts here can help you every step of the way.
 Contact us today to learn more about our services.
 You can also book an online therapy session or download our free Android or iOS app